 Q. Do I need to bring a swimsuit?

 A. It is optional but recommended especially if you want to be baptized.
-There will be an opportunity for you to swim in the Mediterranean on our first day.
+There will be opportunities for you to swim at the different hotels.
 There will also be a time to swim in the Dead Sea and to be baptized in the Jordan River.
-Each hotel also has a pool and/or is within close proximity to water.

 Q. Do I need to bring dress clothes?